racheliee/skku-projects/notes/chapter-1.md

 ### TCP/IP Internet Protocol Stack

-- protocal is orcanized into layers by functionality
+- protocol is organized into layers by functionality

 #### 1. Application Layer (L5)